-Housing starts are expected to total 882,000 in Friday’s update for July, based on The Capital Spectator’s average econometric forecast (seasonally adjusted annual rate).
-The projection represents a moderate increase vs. the previously reported 836,000 for June.
-Meanwhile, The Capital Spectator’s average expected gain for July is slightly lower vs. several consensus forecasts drawn from surveys of economists.
+Housing starts are expected to total 937,000 in tomorrow’s update for July, based on The Capital Spectator’s median econometric point forecast (seasonally adjusted annual rate).
+The projection represents a moderate increase vs. the previously reported 893,000 for June.

 Here’s a closer look at the numbers, followed by brief definitions of the methodologies behind The Capital Spectator’s projections: